z-e-chan/RedFish/README.md

   - IIR2 HP/LP Filters
   - Butterworth HP/LP Filters

+# Editor

+RedFish offers an editor that allows you to mix audio in real time.
+You can use the editor to save a JSON representation of the mixer, which can then be deserialized.
+Currently, the convolver plugin does not support serialization.
+Therefore, any convolvers must be created on a mix group after deserialization.

 # Integration

 RedFish is simple to integrate into your project.
 Everything you need is in the `src` folder.
 Just download the latest release and put the contents of the `src` somewhere accessible to your project.

+For simplicity, you can just include `src/redfish/redfishapi.h` where ever you need to use RedFish.

+The editor's source code lives in 'editor' folder.

-Note that RedFish does include external code which is covered in the next section.
+Note that RedFish and the editor does include external code which is covered in the next section.

 # External Code